theperfectscript/RoboND-Rover-Project/writeup_thomas_yoshihara.md

 `Rover_crawl_left_wall`:

 * Tries to follow the left wall by adding a constant bias to the mean navigable angle.
+* Accelerates/decelerates to a dynamic max speed.
-* Increases turning angle by reducing the top speed with increasing steering angles.
+* Improves turning rotation by reducing the speed with increasing steering angles.

 Leads to: